 Patson Daka Biography – The Success Story:

-At Power Dynamos, he later shocked the fans by finished as the league’s top scorer in the next season.
+At Power Dynamos, he later shocked the fans by finishing as the league’s top scorer in the next season.
 At this point, the fans held their lips in deep shock.

 Surprisingly, all those who hated and booed Patson Daka immediately apologized and asked for forgiveness.
 Here is a video on how Patson Daka answered his critics – those fans that were hard on him.